 — Peter Drucker

-So, let’s examine the Bruce Tuckman’s stages of team development and the role of a true leader in each of these stages.
+So, let’s examine Bruce Tuckman’s stages of group development and the role of a true leader in each of them.

 Psychologist Bruce Tuckman first came up with the phrase “forming, storming, norming, and performing” in his 1965 article, “Developmental Sequence in Small Groups.”
 That was how he described the path that most teams follow on the way to high performance.
 Later, he added the fifth stage, “adjourning” (which is sometimes known as “mourning”).

-Let’s look at each stage in details and see what involvement is needed from a leader.
+Let’s look at Tuckman's model in detail and see what involvement is needed from a leader at every stage.

-This stage lasts for some time, as people start working together, getting to know each other and their responsibilities.
+This stage of Tuckman's team development model lasts for some time as people start working together, getting to know each other and their responsibilities.

-Role of the leader: as the leader, you play a dominant role in this stage, because team members’ roles and responsibilities aren’t clear.
+Role of the leader: as a leader, you play a dominant role because team members’ roles and responsibilities are not clear yet.
 I recommend having personal talks with all the team members to find out their personal goals and interests in the project.
-That is essential information for a leader on further stages.
+That is essential information for a leader in further stages.

 After some time, a team moves to a storming phase.
 Team members start pushing against the boundaries established in the forming stage.
-In this stage, many teams fail.
+Many teams fail at this stage.

 Storming is an inalienable part of any team experience.
-It usually starts if there is a conflict between team members’ natural working styles.
-Everyone has their own working approach, and the success of the team depends on a proper communication and willingness to compromise.
-However, if different working styles cause unforeseen problems, they may become frustrated.
+It usually starts when there is a conflict between team members’ natural working styles.
+Everyone has their own approach to work, and the team's success depends on proper communication and willingness to compromise.
+However, if different working styles cause unforeseen problems, they may become frustrating.
 The leader must feel such negative trends within the team and efficiently manage conflicts.

 Storming can also happen in other situations.
-In this stage, they know each other better, as well as their responsibilities.
+In this stage of Tuckman's group development model, members know each other as well as their responsibilities better.
 They may feel deceptive overconfidence and therefore challenge your authority or jockey for position.
-If you haven’t defined clearly how the team will work, people may feel overwhelmed by their workload, or they could be uncomfortable with the approach you’re using.

 Role of the leader: reduce tension within your team, manage conflicts, stay committed to the team goal, and lead by example.
-If things go worse and conflicts are often, organize a feedback session or a hot chair exercise with an external moderator.
+If things go worse and conflicts occur often, organize a feedback session or hot chair exercise with an external moderator.

-This stage requires the maximum of the leader’s attention and involvement.
+This stage requires the leader’s utmost attention and involvement.

 Gradually, the team moves into the norming stage.
 Your team members understand your role in the project and start respecting your authority as a leader.
 They learn how to deal with their differences and appreciate colleagues’ strengths.

-Now your team members got to know each other better, they may start socializing together, and even asking for help or providing constructive feedback.
-Team members develop a stronger commitment to the team purpose, and the first results appear.
+Now that your team members got to know each other better, they may start socializing together and even asking for help or providing constructive feedback.
+Team members develop a stronger commitment to the team's purpose, and the first results appear.

-The leader should be warned that a prolonged overlap between storming and norming is a usual thing because new difficult tasks may lapse the team back into behavior from the storming stage.
+The leader should be warned that a prolonged overlap between storming and norming is a usual thing because new difficult tasks may throw the team back into behavior from the storming stage.

-Role of the leader: motivate team members with first results, show them that you are on a right track, encourage them to move to the performing stage.
-It is huge for nutritioning motivation to show the first results.
+Role of the leader: motivate team members with the first results, show them that you are on the right track, and encourage them to move to the performing stage.
+Drawing attention to the first feasible results is huge for nutritioning motivation.
 People understand that the painful storming stage was not in vain and start to value each other and the project even more.

-During the norming stage, the team worked well, and you reach the performing stage when hard work is a king, and you move your way to the achievement of the team’s goal very fast.
+During the norming stage, the team works well, and you reach the performing stage when hard work is king.
+You are heading to achieving the team’s goal very fast.
 The processes that you have set up support this well.

-This is the stage of the maximum efficiency and productivity, everyone enjoys working together and see the progress towards the goals.
+This is the stage of maximum efficiency and productivity; everyone enjoys working together and sees progress toward the goals.

-Role of the leader: as the leader, you can delegate much of your work and can concentrate on developing team members.
-Here is your time to improve your talent development, mentoring and coaching skills because your team manages all working process without your direct involvement.
+Role of the leader: now you can delegate much of your work and concentrate on developing team members.
+Here is your time to improve your talent development, mentoring, and coaching skills because your team manages all work processes without your direct involvement.

-How cool is this — to know what each one of the team members is capable of and fully rely on the team.
-And for the team leader, it is so amazing to see the team running like clockwork.
+How cool is this — to know what each one of the team members is capable of and fully rely on the team?
+And for the team leader, it is amazing to see the team running like clockwork.

-Many teams will reach this stage eventually.
-For example, some teams exist only for one project, and even permanent teams may be re-allocated through organizational restructuring.
+Many teams will reach this stage of Tuckman's theory eventually.
+For example, some teams exist only for one project, and even permanent teams may be reallocated through organizational restructuring.

-Team members who are afraid of changes, or who have become close friends with colleagues, may find this stage difficult because their future now looks uncertain.
+Team members who are afraid of changes or have become close friends with their colleagues may find this stage difficult since their future now looks uncertain.

 Role of the leader: facilitate the values reinvention and experience reflection.
-Also, the work of the team leader is to suggest the ways to stay in touch with other team members even after the project.
+Also, the team leader can suggest ways to stay in touch even after the project comes to an end.
 An intense experience you all got through working together is a great bonding tool, so it is no surprise if you become good friends afterward.
 I still keep in touch with my previous teammates.
-We do care about each other and chat a lot, despite it’s been more than 3 years since we finished the project.
+We do care about each other and chat a lot, despite it having been more than three years since we finished the project.

-Finalizing this article, I want to say that the main task of a leader is to shorten the storming stage and prolong the performing stage as much as it’s possible.
+To sum it up, I would like to say that the leader's main task is to shorten the storming stage and prolong the performing stage as much as possible.
 This is the key to high team performance.